Using WebSockets on Heroku with Node.js

 Listening on 3000

-Test the app locally at http://localhost:3000 to confirm the time is being updated in realtime.
-You will also see Client connected
+Test the app locally at http://localhost:3000 to confirm that the time is updated in real time.
+You also see Client connected

 in your server logs.

-Once you’re satisfied with the behavior, commit all your files to git (with node_modules
+When you’re satisfied with the behavior, commit all your files to git, with node_modules

 in .gitignore